Sajood415/todo-server/README.md

 Defines the Mongoose schema for the Task model.
 Contains properties such as title, completed, and createdAt.
 Defaults completed to false and createdAt to the current date.
-Exports the Mongoose model for the Task schema.

 * routes/task.js
 Defines the Express router for handling task-related API routes.
 Maps HTTP methods (GET, POST, PUT, DELETE) to corresponding controller functions.
-Exports the router for use in the main server file.

 * server.js
 Main entry point for the Express application.